April The Giraffe Labor Updates: Got Milk? Watch Animal Adventure Park Cam Live

 It’s Tuesday morning, March 21, 2017, and what people want to know is if April the giraffe is in labor.
 April is a 15-year-old Reticulated giraffe who lives in Harpursville, New York at the Animal Adventure Park (AAP).
-When the Inquisitr first broke the story of April’s pregnancy, word from owner Jordan Patch was the birth was an open-ended imminent.
+When the Inquisitr first broke the story of April’s pregnancy, word from owner Jordan Patch was that the birth is an open-ended imminent.
 As April’s pregnancy has gone on longer than what was first believed, the public has enjoyed the time learning about giraffes, bonding with April and anxiously waiting for signs she will go into active labor.
 At this point, there is one, definitive sign left to give viewers a clue as to when active labor will begin.
 April’s udders need to fill with milk.
 After they do, we can expect active labor to begin within two days, according to the giraffe husbandry manual.
 You may watch the live cam that streams from April’s giraffe stall at the Animal Adventure Park in the video player below.

 You can find our more about April the giraffe’s due date, how the Animal Adventure Park calculates it to determine a birthing window and giraffe conception in the article below.